-Evidence Statements Regarding Neuromuscular Re-education Some Evidence Evidence Statement Design There is a modest benefit from adding a back school to other treatments such as NSAIDs, massage, Systematic review of randomized clinical trials f.
+Evidence Statements Regarding Neuromuscular Re-education Some Evidence Evidence Statement Design There is a modest benefit from adding a back school to other treatments such as NSAIDs, massage, transcutaneous electrical nerve stimulation (TENS), and other physical therapy modalities.
+Systematic review of randomized clinical trials f.
 Spinal Stabilization: is a generally well-accepted treatment.
 The goal of this therapeutic program is to strengthen the spine in its neutral and anatomic position.
 The stabilization is dynamic which allows whole body movements while maintaining a stabilized spine.
 It is the ability to move and function normally through postures and activities without creating undue vertebral stress.